Wenish/virtual-q-api/README.md

 5. Run Database Migrations

-Run this command in the root folger of the project:
+Run this command in the root folder of the project:
 `python manage.py migrate`

 6. Start development server